letoram/durden/menu.md

  - Mouse and touchpad gesture navigation
  - Mouse Cursor warping to reduce movement
  - Tooltips for each entry
+ - Create macros that conditionally binds mulitple menu path activations into one.
  - Better Widget- area layouting
  - External Widget ICON subsegment added to statusbar, Widget+POPUP tied to ICON